tchambon/deepfrench/README.md

 Deep french is composed of:

-- Weights of a pretrained LM with a preplexity of 29.3.
+- Weights of a pretrained LM with a perplexity of 29.3.
 - Examples on how to use the model to do classification tasks.

 # Planning